nard1n/hw02portfolio/README.md

 ## Tests

     Test on mobile often to make sure the page is responsive.
 You can do that through your browser's dev tools and check out the responsivenees of the webpage across different Mobile devices.

-    And remember when making your edits to push your changes often and test, test, test!
+    Please leave a comment or contact me if you have questions And remember when making your edits to push your changes often and test, test, test!